 Reflect on what you would like to be better at.
 Give this some serious thought.
 Not a quick 5 minutes and you are done.
 Really think about what you wish you were better at that would help you accomplish something.
 For me, I get better clarity when I surround myself with people who will force me to do better.
 Doing this makes me assess what I really want and what makes me happy.

-That something you are gaining doesn’t have to be work related it can be all about your personal life.
-Your development may be something you need in your family, in your house, at church, or any other time.
+That something you are gaining doesn’t have to be work-related it can be all about your personal life.
+Maybe you want to be better at meal planning.
+Your development may be something you need in your family, in your house, at church or at any other time.
 Make sure you look at all aspects of your life, not just your career.

 The great thing about personal development that many don’t understand is that it’s personal.
 YOU don’t have to do it just to get ahead at work.
 Personal development can help you with many things.
 Maybe you want to be better at yoga, eating healthy, or helping homeless animals.